 “I’ve been able to successfully launch my venture, Hope Sews, due in large part to the support of the Blank Center.
 And, being a part of the CWEL community is one of my favorite things about Babson.
 My CWEL sisters are intellectual, passionate, driven, and, above all, there for each other.”

 Dedicated in 1998, The Arthur M. Blank Center for Entrepreneurship is the nerve center for entrepreneurial activity at Babson.
 The 6,000-square-foot center was named in honor of Arthur M. Blank ’63, H’98 (co-founder of The Home Depot) and provides a home for:

-- The Cutler Center Investments Lab
+The Cutler Center supports:

 The Institute for Family Entrepreneurship (IFE) is a hub for research, resources, and innovative programming dedicated to entrepreneurial students and their families.
 Consistent with Babson’s leadership in entrepreneurship education, and unlike any other school, Babson’s commitment to family entrepreneurs recognizes that families, not just family businesses, drive entrepreneurial behavior.
 This includes the support of multigenerational family businesses, family foundations, startups and acquisitions supported by families, spousal startups, entrepreneurial family members embarking on separate ventures, and many other value-creating family activities.

 The Lewis Institute for Social Innovation inspires action around the biggest challenges of our time: the UN Global Goals.
 We help the Babson community and cross-sector stakeholders tap into important networks, frameworks, resources, and conversations that promote taking productive action in creating economic and social value simultaneously, including: